EngSalem/TextClassification_Off_the_shelf/README.md

 - Training data link:
 - Dev data link:
 - Test data link:
+- An example on how to use it is in:
 *cite this work using the following bibtext:*

 @inproceedings{Elaraby2018,